Musculoskeletal Pain and the Twilight shift Pattern

 Twilight shift specifically: why this rota matters

 Retail floor and warehouse twilight pick shifts concentrate physical load into an exhausted body at the end of the day — injury rates in the last two hours of these shifts are measurably higher.
+The mechanism is dual: the worker arrives at 16:00 already fatigued from a full day of daytime activity, and the shift itself intensifies through the closing rush precisely as physical reserves are depleted, creating a fatigue-on-fatigue injury window in hours five and six that the first half of the shift does not produce.

 The Twilight shift pattern runs a 7-day cycle of 8-hour shifts with a circadian impact score of 4/10 — twilight hours sit within your body's normal awake window — there's no real circadian disruption — but the pattern displaces the evening meal and evening family or partner contact, producing a different kind of erosion.
 Recovery difficulty on this pattern is rated low.